alyzheng/NLP_search_algorithm_for_information_retrieval/README.md

 pip install uvicorn
 ```

-4. Start the POC ML system by running the following command:
+4. Start the POC ML system by running the following command to initiates the local server for the POC ML system:

 ```sh
 uvicorn app:app
 ```

-This command initiates the local server for the POC ML system.

 ### Step 3: Access the Swagger UI